Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Cold-Pressing > Expeller-Pressing > Solvent-Extraction

-Unless it is cold-pressed, many companies don’t want to specify the method of the oil extraction.
-But you can doubt the method they used for extracting oil by the price range.
-If the oil is very cheap, you can guess it probably isn’t a cold-pressed oil.
+Unless it is cold-pressed, many companies don’t want to specify the method of oil extraction.
+But you can doubt the method they used for extracting oil based on the price range.
+If the oil is very cheap, you can guess it probably isn’t cold-pressed oil.

 Packaging of Sesame Oil